When you report a repair we need to know what the problem is, the location of the repair and the severity of the problem.

 If you report a repair using SeeMyData or email, we may need to contact you for further information in order to raise the correct repair.

-Alternatively, you can report non-emergency repairs by email at firstname.lastname@example.org.
+Alternatively, you can report non-emergency repairs by telephone on 0800 111 4484 or by email at firstname.lastname@example.org.

 What we need to know